telefonicaid/fiware-cygnus/flume/doc/operation/hdfs_kerberos_authentication.md

 ## Kerberos-related Cygnus configuration
 ### `conf/cygnus.conf`
+This file can be built from the distributed `conf/cugnus.conf.template`.
 Edit appropriately this part of the `OrionHDFSSink` configuration:

     # Kerberos-based authentication enabling
     cygnusagent.sinks.hdfs-sink.krb5_auth = true